peterBlenkharn/Physics-Exam-Maon/Assets/Exam - A/README.md

 ## Cheatsheets

-You may consult the module cheatsheets during this exam.
-The relevant sheets for Exam A are **weeks 3, 4, 5, 6, and 10**.
-Between them they contain:
+You should make use of the module cheatsheets, lab tasks, and lecture content during this open-book exam.
+The relevant content is:

 - vector magnitude, normalisation, and the dot product (weeks 3, 7)
 - AABB overlap condition using half-extents (week 4)